taylor1791/TextsInMathematicsBibtex/README.md

-GraduateTextsInMathematicsBibtex
+TextsInMathematicsBibtex
 ================================

-All the books Springer's Series "Graduate Texts in Mathematics"
+All the books Springer's Series "Graduate Texts in Mathematics" and "Undergraduate Texts in Mathematics" in bibtex format.

 To typeset example run